MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ![ATV graphic](media/overview.PNG "ATV graphic")

-Microsoft Dynamics 365 Guides (Preview) is a mixed reality application for HoloLens that enables employees to learn in the flow of work by providing holographic instructions when and where they need them.
+Microsoft Dynamics 365 Guides in preview is a mixed reality application for HoloLens that enables employees to learn in the flow of work by providing holographic instructions when and where they need them.
 A series of step-by-step instruction cards with image and video support are visually tethered to the place where the work needs to be done.
 Additional guidance in the form of holographic models shows what needs to be done where, so workers can get the job done faster, with fewer errors